Business Systems Analyst: Duties, Salary, Jobs, and More

 What does a business systems analyst do?

 As a business systems analyst, a large part of your duties will revolve around helping your organization decide how best to use its existing technology or integrate new ones into existing systems.
-Here are some of the duties you can expect to perform in your role:
+Some of the duties you can expect to perform include:

 • Analyzing customer needs and other data